 As a service provider, Albatros Travel only has a small, direct environmental impact, but a more significant indirect footprint from our supply chains.
 Our most significant environmental impacts are those from the use of flights and cruise ships.
 These are impacts we cause through our suppliers mainly.
 We have little opportunity to affect the environmental performance of these suppliers, but have included several environmental demands in our Ethical Requirements.
-We have also just started to sell bus tours, which in some cases may give out less pollution than travels by flights.
+As stated by our CEO in her opening statement of continued support, we refer any guest, who wishes to compensate for their flight-related carbon emissions, to the airlines offering climate compensation programs.
+Recently, we started selling bus tours, which in some cases, yields less pollution than flight-based travel.